Twist333d/chainlit-gemini/README.md

 - Python 3.8+
 - Poetry for dependency management
-- OpenRouter API key for accessing Gemini Pro 1.5
+- Google AI Studio API Key for accessing Gemini Pro 1.5

 ## Usage
 After starting the application, navigate to the provided local URL in your web browser to begin chatting with the AI assistant.